SumYg/sumyg.github.io/src/pages/about.md

 ## Beyond Code

-When I'm not training models or debugging distributed systems, you'll find me exploring game theory through chess variants, reading about cognitive science, or experimenting with new ML architectures.
-I'm particularly interested in how different cultures approach strategic thinking – which is partly what inspired the ElephantFormer project.
+When I'm not training models or debugging systems, keeping up with AI news, exploring new architectures, and experimenting with machine learning beyond my day-to-day work.
+ElephantFormer was one such project — sparked by my curiosity about applying Transformers to gameplay, a less traditional domain, and my desire to understand how reinforcement learning algorithms like PPO, used in the post-training phase, contribute to the success of modern LLMs.

-I'm also passionate about making AI more accessible.
-Too often, amazing research stays trapped in academic papers.
-I believe the future belongs to engineers who can take those breakthrough ideas and turn them into systems that actually help people.
+I'm always looking for new ways to learn — whether through hands-on projects, reading about recent breakthroughs, or digging into the techniques that make modern AI systems work in practice.

 ---